Leonard Part 6: Reception

 The movie received overwhelming negative reviews.
 When the film was released in 1987, even Cosby himself said that he was so disappointed with it that he publicly advised people not to waste their money on it.

-Roger Ebert called it "one of the worst movies of the year" and strongly criticized the obvious Coca-Cola product placement in one of the film’s close-up scenes, saying that Cosby "ought to be ashamed of himself."
+Roger Ebert called it "one of the worst movies of the year" and strongly criticized the obvious Coca-Cola product placement in one of the film's close-up scenes, saying that Cosby "ought to be ashamed of himself."
 Gene Siskel gave the film zero stars out of four, calling it "The year's worst film involving a major star.
 That's right, it's worse than Ishtar."
-Variety declared, "Bill Cosby is right to be embarrassed by this dud, but result really can't have come as a total surprise to him since he wrote the story and produced it."
-Caryn James of The New York Times wrote: "Mr. Cosby and the director, Paul Weiland, were reportedly at odds while filming Leonard Part 6...but there's plenty of blame for them to share.
+Variety declared, "Bill Cosby is right to be embarrassed by this dud, but the result really can't have come as a total surprise to him since he wrote the story and produced it."
+Caryn James of The New York Times wrote: "Mr. Cosby and the director, Paul Weiland, were reportedly at odds while filming Leonard Part 6 ... but there's plenty of blame for them to share.
 Mr. Weiland's direction, Mr. Cosby's story and Jonathan Reynolds's screenplay seem equally trite."
 Kevin Thomas of the Los Angeles Times wrote: "Leonard Part 6 is a smug, tedious exercise in self-indulgence ...
 There's virtually nothing to laugh at in this film, and too much of everything else."
 Thomas noted that, although Weiland was the director, "clearly Cosby, as star, producer and idea man, is the auteur here."
 Rita Kempley of The Washington Post stated: "Cosby looks woebegone all movie long.
 He knows he's out of his element, a comedian of words in a physical role."
 Robert Garrett wrote in The Boston Globe, "This Christmas turkey is so dreadful that it must be in the same league as Paul Newman's The Silver Chalice for its power to embarrass its star."

-As of June 2022, Leonard Part 6 had a 7% rating on Rotten Tomatoes based on 14 reviews.
+As of July 2025, Leonard Part 6 had a 7% rating on Rotten Tomatoes based on 15 reviews with an average rating of 3.5/10.

 Box office

 The movie was a box office flop.
-It only grossed $4,615,255—a mere fraction of its $24 million budget.
+It grossed only $4,615,255—a mere fraction of its $24 million budget.